 The World Health Organisation states “…infants should receive nutritionally adequate and safe complementary foods while breastfeeding continues for up to two years of age or beyond.”
-Many parents opt to wean their little one from 12 months to a full, healthy and varied diet whilst other continue to breast feeding well beyond the 12 month mark.
-Weaning around this age is also common for bubs who are formula feed.
+Many parents opt to wean their little one from 12 months to a full, healthy and varied diet whilst others continue breast feeding well beyond the 12 month mark.
+Weaning around this age is also common for bubs who are formula fed.

 What do I wean my baby onto?